tch25-cs/tylerhoel.github.io/index.md

   </p>
 </div>

 ## About Me

+I’m Tyler — MBA graduate, firearms instructor, and cybersecurity explorer.
+I’m passionate about connecting **business strategy with security**, with interests in OSINT, threat analysis, and GRC.

+**Quick snapshot:**
 - MBA (2024) + Communication Studies (2020)
-- USCCA Certified Firearms Instructor
+- USCCA Certified Firearms Instructor & Team Leader
-- Exploring cybersecurity with interests in OSINT, threat analysis, and business-security alignment
+- Focused on **business–security alignment** (governance, risk, compliance)

+Outside of work, I’m usually teaching, learning, or out on the trails or slopes.

 [Read more →](about.html)